 "Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light."

 Matthew 11:28-30, KJV

 While the Lord is always at the forefront of the battle, He is by no means alone.
-God's Word informs us that the entire Heavenly Host is at His disposal and command, and it seems that they may likewise be at our disposal as well, and are ready to assist us when we face demonic attacks, if we have the faith to believe.
+God's Word informs us that the entire Heavenly Host is at His disposal and command.
+Not only that, but it seems that they may likewise be at our disposal as well, and they are ready to assist us when we face demonic attacks, if we have the faith to believe.
 It only seems natural that if Satan has a dark, oppressive, demonic cloud as some of my readers have described it to me, then the Lord must have His very own "cloud" as well.
-We find a brief description of this "cloud" at the beginning of Hebrews chapter twelve, as we see here:
+We find a brief description of this "cloud" at the beginning of Hebrews chapter twelve, as we see by this verse:

 "Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us,"